ingo/ingo.github.io/_recipes/how_to_make_dumpling_wrappers.md

 title: How to Make Dumpling Wrappers
 ---

-All you need is flour and water.
 This dumpling wrappers recipe is great for making potstickers or boiled dumplings.
-Making homemade dumpling wrappers is simple.
-This recipe yields about 35 to 40 dumpling wrappers that are 3 1/4 to 3 1/2 inches in diameter, which is a great size for potstickers.
+This recipe yields about 35 to 40 dumpling wrappers that are 3 1/4 to 3 1/2 inches in diameter.
 You can adjust the size of each dumpling wrapper to your liking.

 ### Ingredients